 Addressing weight stigma and fatphobia in public health

-Public health needs to decouple height and weight
+Public health needs to decouple health and weight

 Introduction text Heading link

 By Amanda Montgomery, RD, LDN | Collaboratory for Health Justice